TK-YN/linetraceCarReinforced/README.md

 ## Project Overview

-We use the **Proximal Policy Optimization (PPO)** algorithm to train a neural network with a **Long Short-Term Memory (LSTM)** layer.
+I use the **Proximal Policy Optimization (PPO)** algorithm to train a neural network with a **Long Short-Term Memory (LSTM)** layer.
 The LSTM layer is crucial for processing the time-series data from our sensors, allowing the robot to learn from the sequence of past observations.

 ---